Holberton-Uy/hbnb-doc/part3/task_09_relations.md

-### Task 9: Map Relationships Between Entities Using SQLAlchemy
+### Task: Map Relationships Between Entities Using SQLAlchemy

 #### Objective
 Map the relationships between the entities using SQLAlchemy.
 You will define both one-to-many and many-to-many relationships and apply the appropriate constraints and foreign keys in the models.
 This task will serve as a foundation for linking related data in your application.